rossaddison/yii2-house2house/README.md

 This command will use the migration paths contained in **console**/config/main.php.
 There are currently two paths sjaakp/pluto and  frontend/migrations.
 Although the migration generator Gii created these migrations from tables, they have been namespaced ("pathed") ie. the word Namespace has been manually inserted at the top of the migration file generated and placed in the relevant folder on that path/namespace after Gii generated the migration file from the developer's table.

-The backup module **ellera** does not contain a namespace and is included in the composer.json therefore we have to run this separately under the *migrate-db-non-namespaced* command.
+The backup module **ellera** does not contain a namespace and is included in the composer.json therefore we have to run this separately as the *migrate-db-ellera* command.

 1. Linux via eg. Putty for your **subsequent** databases: